15 Things You Should Never Store in Your Garage

 Extreme heat and extreme cold can alter paint formulas.
 So if the temperature in your garage is a rollercoaster throughout the year, it’s not an ideal place for storing your leftover paint.
 Check the paint can label for recommended storage temperatures.
 But if your paint happens to freeze during the winter, it’s not necessarily ruined.

-Your child’s favorite toys — especially stuffed animals and other plush toys — should be stored in an area other than the garage.
+Your child’s favorite toys — especially stuffed animals and other plush toys — should be kept in the garage.
 Dust mites, other insects and even mice may have their way with the toys if given the chance.
-If you must store toys in the garage, make sure they are in airtight containers.
+The best place for storing toys is in the house, but if you must store toys in the garage, make sure they are in airtight containers.

 Humidity and temperature fluctuations can cause computers and other electronics to short out.
 Always store electronics inside your home.
 And if it’s time to get rid of old computers, follow this advice instead of cluttering up your garage.

 Printed photos (especially those that don’t have digital copies) should never be stored in the garage.
 Heat, cold and humidity will quickly ruin those cherished memories.
 The best way to store photos is in acid-free boxes or albums somewhere inside where they’re not susceptible to fluctuations in temperature and humidity.

 Home office storage shouldn’t include the garage, especially for things like medical records, passports and birth certificates.
 The same goes for photos as they could be damaged by water and excess moisture in the air.
 If you need to keep some paper items in the garage, store them in an airtight plastic container.

 Fluctuating temperatures and humidity can actually alter the taste of wine.
 Those belong on a wine rack, which can also make for a lovely addition to your kitchen.